 Why We Appreciate Dental Assistants | Dental Assistant Recognition Week

 What are the job duties of a dental assistant?
-Everybody who’s been to a dental office has come across them.
-Dental assistants handle many things around a dentist’s office from paperwork to bedside manner.
+Everybody who’s visited or worked within a dental office has come across them.
+Whether you’re a dentist or a patient, you shouldn’t be surprised to learn dental assistants do more than you think.
+These helpful people handle many things around a dentist’s office from paperwork to bedside manner.

-In addition to a necessary concrete set of skills, dental assistants have to have patience.
-They need compassion and understanding, and it also requires that they’re a good listener.
-Often times the dental assistant is the first and last touch point a patient has in the dentist office.
-Sometimes it could be the receptionist or the dentist themselves.
-But, in many offices, the dental assistant is the person a patient sees the most.
+In addition to a concrete set of skills, dental assistants must have patience, and be up to date on all safety and infection protocols and procedures.
+Dental assistant responsibilities have changed, and in most offices, they have increased.
+They need empathy, compassion and understanding, and it also requires them to be a good listener.
+Often the dental assistant is the first and last touch point a patient has in the dentist office.
+Sometimes it may be the receptionist or the dentist themselves, but in many offices, the dental assistant is the person you may see the most.

-Before you’re even in the dentist chair, the dental assistant has been hard at work prepping the space for your appointment.
-This includes cleaning anything left over from a previous appointment, setting out the instruments that will be used, and whatever else is needed based on the needs of the patient.
-Once the patient has completed their appointment and left the office, the process starts all over again for every new incoming patient.
+Preparation and Takedown — Before you’re even in the dentist chair, the dental assistant has been hard at work prepping the space for your appointment.
+Then it’s rigid cleaning procedures to maintain dental instruments and patient care areas in strict accordance with safety and infection protocols.
+This includes cleaning anything left over from a previous session, setting out the sterilized instruments that will be used, and whatever else is needed based on the patient.
+Once the patient has completed their appointment and left the office, this same process starts all over again for all subsequent patients.

-Often, the role of dental assistant isn’t limited to just patient-facing tasks.
-There’s more to a keeping a dental practice running smoothly, like ordering supplies, scheduling appointments, submitting claims, billing customers, and other administrative tasks.
+Office management — Often, the role of dental assistant isn’t limited to just patient-facing tasks.
+There’s more to keeping a dental practice running smoothly, like ordering supplies, scheduling appointments, submitting claims, billing customers, and other administrative tasks.
 Many dental assistants also take care of these responsibilities.
 They’re some of the best multi-taskers around.